For Boris Johnson, catching covid-19 was sobering. Less so for Trump.

 Politically, he could afford to take time to recover.
 Trump, a month away from an election, probably feels more pressure to be back on the job and out campaigning as soon as possible.

-Learning from the virus — or not.
+Learning from the virus — or not

 Both Johnson and Trump have said that getting covid-19 influenced their understanding of the disease — though Johnson saying so in the early months of the pandemic may have left a different impression than Trump saying it after more than 200,000 Americans have died.
 “I understand it.
 And it’s a very interesting thing, and I’m going to be letting you know about it,” Trump said in a video message on Sunday.